Advance Financial logo

 Advance Financial is a consumer finance company operating physical locations and an online platform to serve borrowers seeking emergency cash solutions.
 The company operates at least one Nashville, Tennessee location at 6410 Charlotte Pike #103, with extended hours including weekdays 10 AM to 6 PM and 24/7 online application availability.

-The company's primary offerings include Flex Loans (open-ended lines of credit with no collateral requirement), Online Loans for immediate cash needs, and Action Pay services.
-Borrowers can apply online or in-store with minimal documentation—only a photo ID and proof of income are required.
+The company's primary offerings include Flex Loans (open-ended lines of credit with no collateral requirement), Online Loans for short-term cash needs, and Action Pay services.
+Borrowers can apply online or in-store with limited-documentation claims to verify—only a photo ID and proof of income are required.
 Approved funds are credited directly to a debit card or bank account, marketed as "instant" with bank participation.

 Advance Financial explicitly positions itself as an alternative to traditional payday and title loans, emphasizing flexibility and the absence of collateral requirements.
 The company markets approval availability even for applicants with poor or bad credit.
 They highlight that Flex Loans allow continued withdrawals up to a credit limit without requiring new applications, and repayment has no early payoff penalties.